lenazun/jekyll-now/_posts/2017-07-25-TodaysNotes.md

 * I'm glad Americans are finally confronting what the rest of the world knows: anyone can be president.

 * Reading Hanna Arendt saves me temporarily from the oversimplified manichaeism of Twitter politics.
-It's like taking a dip on a pool of doubt, nuance, historical questions, context and analysis.
+It's like taking a dip in a pool of doubt, nuance, historical questions, context and analysis.
+Refreshing!

+* Today's reading: Lies. [http://www.liesjournal.net/](http://www.liesjournal.net/) I started reading this piece [Caring, A Labor of Stolen Time](http://www.liesjournal.net/volume1-06-caring.html)